-The district provides students the opportunity to introduce certain school events.
+The district provides students the opportunity to introduce the following school events: graduation.
 If a student meets the eligibility criteria and wishes to introduce one of the school events listed above, the student should submit his or her name in accordance with policy FNA(LOCAL).